NishanMogaveera/SaaS-Revenue-Churn-Analysis/README.md

 - Power BI
 - Excel

+## Dataset Overview
+The analysis was performed on:
+- 600 customer subscription records
+- 12 months of revenue and acquisition data

 ## Business Questions
 - Which subscription plans experience the highest churn?
 - Which acquisition channels bring the highest-risk customers?